omicscodeathon/rareinsight/README.md

 # Deployment

-Currently, RareInsight can be deployed from RStudio.
+Currently, RareInsight can be deployed from RStudio using the [rareinsight_01.R]([https://github.com/Kimmiecc19](https://github.com/omicscodeathon/rareinsight/blob/main/scripts/rareinsight_01.R)) script.
 The GitHub repository can be saved and uploaded into Rstudio where users can run the App.

 # User input